Imamachi-n/core-spring-memo/docs/contents/1_di.md

 * What is the preferred way to close an application context?
 Does Spring Boot do this for you?
 * Dependency injection using annotations (@Component, @Autowired)?
 * Component scanning, Stereotypes and Meta-Annotations?
-* Scopes for Spring beans?
-What is the default scope?
 * Are beans lazily or eagerly instantiated by default?
 How do you alter this behavior?
 * What is a property source?
 How would you use @PropertySource?
 * What is a BeanFactoryPostProcessor and what is it used for?
 When is it invoked?